zitome2/SidebarFixer/README.md

 # SidebarFixer
-A resource pack to fix the sidebar for MinecraftBE
+A resource pack to fix the sidebar for MCBE